 - 1. Any project using explosives must have a specific site blasting plan, including, but not limited to:

-- A thorough survey of nearby structures, photographs, videos, notes and vibration analysis may be needed.
+- a.
+A thorough survey of nearby structures, photographs, videos, notes and vibration analysis may be needed.

 - b.
 A list of authorized and qualified personnel and credentials.

 - c.
 Transportation, storage, and handling requirements.

 - d.
 Blasting records, including:

-- 1. Date of blast;
+- i.
+Date of blast;

-- 2. Time of blast;
+- ii.
+Time of blast;

-- 3. Number of holes;
+- iii.
+Number of holes;

-- 4. Type of explosive used;
+- iv.
+Type of explosive used;

-- 5. Number of delays;
+- v.
+Number of delays;

-- 6. Amount of charge per delay;
+- vi.
+Amount of charge per delay;

-- 7. Stemming;
+- vii.
+Stemming (material to be placed on top of explosive in blast hole);

-- 8. Number and type of caps; and
+- viii.
+Number and type of caps: and

-- 9. A continuous inventory of all explosives.
+- ix.
+A continuous inventory of all explosives.

-- e.
+- ii.
 Warning signals.

-- f.
+- iii.
 Traffic control.

-- g.
+- iv.
 Employee training.

-- h.
+- v.
 Any other local requirements.